Timer

-A timer is a specialized type of clock used for measuring specific time intervals.

-Timers can be categorized into two main types.

-The word "timer" is usually reserved for devices that counts down from a specified time interval, while devices that do the opposite, measuring elapsed time by counting upwards from zero, are called stopwatches.
-A simple example of the first type is an hourglass.
-Working method timers have two main groups: hardware and software timers.

-Most timers give an indication that the time interval that had been set has expired.

-Time switches, timing mechanisms that activate a switch, are sometimes also called "timers".
+A timer or countdown timer is a type of clock that starts from a specified time duration and stops upon reaching 00:00.
+It can also usually be stopped manually before the whole duration has elapsed.
+An example of a simple timer is an hourglass.
+Commonly, a timer triggers an alarm when it ends.
+A timer can be implemented through hardware or software.

+Stopwatches operate in the opposite direction, upwards from 00:00, measuring elapsed time since a given time instant.

+Time switches are timers that control an electric switch.

 Hardware

 Mechanical

-Mechanical use clockwork to measure time.
-Manual timers are typically set by turning a dial to the time interval desired; turning the dial stores energy in a mainspring to run the mechanism.
-They function similarly to a mechanical alarm clock; the energy in the mainspring causes a balance wheel to rotate back and forth.
+Mechanical timers use clockwork to measure time.
+Manual timers are typically set by turning a dial to the time interval desired, turning the dial stores energy in a mainspring to run the mechanism.
+They function similarly to a mechanical alarm clock, the energy in the mainspring causes a balance wheel to rotate back and forth.
 Each swing of the wheel releases the gear train to move forward by a small fixed amount, causing the dial to move steadily backward until it reaches zero when a lever arm strikes a bell.
-The mechanical kitchen timer was invented in 1926 called a fan fly that spins against air resistance; low-precision mechanical egg-timers are sometimes of this type.
+The mechanical kitchen timer was invented in 1926.

 The simplest and oldest type of mechanical timer is the hourglass - which is also known as "the glass of the hour" - in which a fixed amount of sand drains through a narrow opening from one chamber to another to measure a time interval.